 It could mean going for a walk, dancing, taking the stairs at work, finding free workout videos online or joining a local sports group.
 Do whatever is easiest and the most fun for you.

 Start small, and slowly work your way up.
-Aim for about 20 to 30 minutes of moderate physical activity every day.
+Aim to get to about 20 to 30 minutes of moderate physical activity every day.
 You can break this up throughout the day too – do what works for you.

 If you can, try and involve friends or whānau.
-This will help keep you motivated and in a regular routine.
+This will help keep you motivated and to get in a regular routine.